Johnny Damon: Free agency (2013–2015)

 Damon hoped to be signed for 2013, and offered the Yankees the opportunity to sign him to a contract for the league's minimum salary as a replacement for the injured Curtis Granderson, also expressing a willingness to be released once Granderson returned.
 The Yankees indicated that they were not interested in signing Damon.
 Damon remained unsigned for all of 2013, and did not play.

 In late 2013 and early 2014, Damon indicated a desire to keep playing, in part to have the opportunity to attain 3,000 hits (he needed 231 to reach that goal).
 He told members of the media that he has stayed in good physical condition and hoped to receive invitations to spring training.

 Damon did not receive any offers prior to the start of the 2014 season.
 In a May 2014 interview while in Boston to celebrate the 10th anniversary of the Red Sox 2004 World Series championship, Damon indicated that he has no plans to officially announce his retirement, even though he acknowledged that he will likely not play in the major leagues again.
 He also stated that he still wants to play, has continued to stay in good physical condition, and could play if given the opportunity, saying "I feel like if a team calls me, I can be ready.
 If I play tonight, I'll hit a homer."
 On June 22, 2014, he played in his first New York Yankees Old-Timers' Day.

 A July 2014 press report indicated that Damon still hoped to play again in the major leagues.
 According to the story, in June Damon completed an impromptu session with a batting practice pitcher for the Philadelphia Phillies, who was impressed enough to suggest that the Phillies should consider signing him.

 On August 4, 2014, Damon gave an interview with the WEEI-FM radio show "Middays with MFB" and indicated that while he wants to still play, no teams have expressed an interest, and "those days are over".

 According to press accounts in December 2014, Damon hoped to play in 2015, and his agent told a reporter "If you ask Johnny, he'd love to come back."

-Savannah Bananas (2023-Present)

-On February 22, 2023, Johnny made his debut with the Savannah Bananas, an exhibition baseball team based in Savannah, Georgia, in a game of Banana Ball against the Party Animals at Jackie Robinson Ballpark in Daytona Beach, Florida.